karanwxliaa/DietProj/README.md

 # dietproject
-This repository contains all notebooks and resources in the Diet Project the dataset contains 2 different sheets (1&2)
+This repository contains all notebooks and resources in the Diet Project

+The dataset contains 2 different sheets (1&2)